krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration_guides/pipelinepermission-migration.md

   namespace: azuredevops-system                   # Replace with your namespace
   annotations:
-    krateo.io/connector-verbose: "true"           # Optional: to enable verbose logging
+    krateo.io/connector-verbose: "true"           # Optional: to enable verbose logging krateo.io/deletion-policy: orphan             # Optional: to ensure the external resource is not deleted when the resource is deleted
 spec:
   configurationRef:                               # Reference to a PipelinePermissionConfiguration CR that contains the authentication information.
     name: my-pipelinepermission-config